El Salvador vote could strengthen president’s rule

 “This always happens.
 Now they say there are problems because the Supreme Electoral Council hasn’t allowed the New Ideas people in.
 I hope they solve this so I can vote, I’m not going to leave here without voting,” said Esteban Castellón, who was among the first in line to vote at a polling place in San Salvador, the capital.

 A total of 5.3 million eligible voters were electing all 84 seats in the unicameral Legislative Assembly, along with 262 municipal councils.
-Most polling places opened at 7:00 a.m., though some were delayed by as much as an hour, and will close at 5:00 p.m.
+Most polling places opened at 7:00 a.m., though some were delayed by as much as an hour, and closed at 5:00 p.m.
 (2300 GMT).
+However, results are not expected until near midnight.

 The conservative party known as ARENA currently holds 37 of the 84 seats in congress and controls 138 of the 262 municipal councils, while the leftist FMLN holds 23 congressional seats and 64 townships.